-In our case, for the $\Xi^0\bar{\Xi}^0$ pair production, we fix the constant $C$ using the whole BESIII measurement range \cite{Ablikim112024}, and the obtained results on the dependence of the total cross section on the center-mass-energy $\sqrt {s}$ are shown in Fig.~\ref{WideRange}.
-In the Born cross section from (\ref{TotalCrossSectionBorn}) if we accept for the quantity $\Lambda_{QCD}$ = 300\,MeV, then for the parameter $C$ after fitting respect to these data we gives us the following parameter: \ba C = (64.68 \pm 1.3)~\GeV^4. \ea These values of $C$ and $\Lambda_{QCD}$ are further used in our numerical calculations for the electromagnetic form factor $\Xi$-hyperon (\ref{Formfactor}).
+In this case, for the pair production of $\Xi^0\bar{\Xi}^0$, the constant $C$ is fixed using the whole BESIII measurement range \cite{Ablikim112024}, and the obtained results of the dependence of the total cross section on the center-of-mass energy $\sqrt {s}$ are shown in Fig.~\ref{WideRange}.
+In the Born cross section from (\ref{TotalCrossSectionBorn}), if one can accept the quantity $\Lambda_{QCD}$ = 300\,MeV, then for the parameter $C$, after fitting with respect to these data, one obtains us the following parameter: \ba C = (64.68 \pm 1.3)~\GeV^4. \ea These values of $C$ and $\Lambda_{QCD}$ are further used in our numerical calculations for the electromagnetic form factor $\Xi$-hyperon (\ref{Formfactor}).
 It should be noted that this expression for the form factor $G(s)$ (\ref{Formfactor}) with the parameter $C$ from (\ref{eq.C}) works in the region of relatively large transferred momentum $q^2$.

 The threshold near the Coulomb-like amplification factor with many subtle features plays an important role \cite{Haidenbauer,Amoroso} or it manifests the wave nature of the hyperon stabilization after its exit from the vacuum \cite{TomasiG}.
 Therefore, it can not be applied to work near the threshold.